Second Crusade: Saint Bernard of Clairvaux

-Reconquista and Crusading Captures of Lisbon, Almeria and Tortosa
+Reconquista in Iberia

-In the spring of 1147, the Pope authorized the expansion of the crusade into the Iberian peninsula, in the context of the Reconquista.
+In the spring of 1147, the Pope authorized the expansion of the crusade into the Iberian Peninsula, in the context of the Reconquista.
 He also authorized Alfonso VII of León and Castile to equate his campaigns against the Moors with the rest of the Second Crusade.
 In May 1147, the first contingents of crusaders left from Dartmouth in England for the Holy Land.
 Bad weather forced the ships to stop on the Portuguese coast, at the northern city of Porto on 16 June 1147.
 There they were convinced to meet with King Afonso I of Portugal.

-The crusaders agreed to help the King attack Lisbon, with a solemn agreement that offered to them the pillage of the city's goods and the ransom money for expected prisoners.
-However, some of the crusader forces were hesitant to help, remembering a previous failed attempt on the city by a combined force of Portuguese and northern crusaders during the Siege of Lisbon (1142).
-The siege of Lisbon of 1147 lasted from 1 July to 25 October when, after four months, the Moorish rulers agreed to surrender, primarily due to hunger within the city.
+The crusaders agreed to help the king attack Lisbon, with a solemn agreement that offered to them the pillage of the city's goods and the ransom money for expected prisoners.
+However, some of the crusader forces were hesitant to help, remembering a previous failed attempt on the city by a combined force of Portuguese and northern crusaders during the earlier siege of Lisbon in 1142.
+The 1147 siege of Lisbon lasted from 1 July to 25 October, when the Moorish rulers agreed to surrender primarily due to hunger within the city.
 Most of the crusaders settled in the newly captured city, but some of them set sail and continued to the Holy Land.
 Some of them, who had departed earlier, helped capture Santarém earlier in the same year.
 Later they also helped to conquer Sintra, Almada, Palmela and Setúbal, and they were allowed to stay in the conquered lands, where they settled down and had offspring.